Making a will

 - the will has at least two other witnesses who are not beneficiaries, and who are not the spouse, civil union partner or de facto partner of a beneficiary, or

 - the gift is the repayment of a debt, or

-- the other beneficiaries (having legal capacity) agree, or
+- the other beneficiaries, who must all have legal capacity, all agree, or

-- the High Court is satisfied that the will-maker knew and approved of the gift and made the gift voluntarily.
+- the High Court agrees that you knew and approved of the gift and made the gift voluntarily.